kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/vehicles/README.md

 | Dodge         | Challenger   | Coupe          | USA       |
 | Cadillac      | Escalade     | SUV            | USA       |

 Note: All combinations have been verified in the NHTSA database for the **2022** model year.
-When using these in spec.json, remember that make names and model names are case-insensitive.

 Important Notes:
-- Configuration changes must be made in spec.json before running debug or deployment
+- Configuration changes must be made in connector.py before running debug or deployment
-- Each debug run will use the current values in spec.json
-- Make names are case-insensitive
+    -  Make Name: `toyota`
+    - Model Filter: `tundra`
+    - Start Year: `2022`
+    - End Year: `2022`
-- Model names are case-insensitive
+- Make names and model names are case-insensitive
 - Only one model can be selected at a time unless using "ALL"
 - Year range must be between 1995 and 2024
 - Test combinations with NHTSA API to ensure data availability